C-Advait/SuperSpeedDino/README.md

 }
 ```

-Each keypress is protected by a `mutex`, which is released when the during for the action is completed.
+Each keypress is protected by a `mutex`, which is released when the duration for the action is completed.
 This mutex is released through a `threading.Timer` object, which allows asynchronous executing instead of blocking.
 Therefore the player is able to execute an action, and continue to collect information about the obstacle location.